Tears well as Gemma McCaw talks of family at Life Education Breakfast

-Former Black Sticks member Gemma McCaw was the centre of attention at a fundraising breakfast held in Tauranga today.
+Gemma McCaw has given an insight into how she copes with life's ups and downs at a fundraising breakfast held in Tauranga today.

-There were just shy of 200 people gathered at Tauranga Racecourse as part of the Life Education Breakfast to hear McCaw, Barter Barber Sam Dowdall and GP Anna Rolleston speak about mental and physical wellbeing.
+Two hundred people gathered at Tauranga Racecourse as part of the Life Education Breakfast to hear the former Black Stick, Barter Barber Sam Dowdall and GP Anna Rolleston speak about mental and physical wellbeing.

-The breakfast included an on-the-couch question and answer scenario with each speaker sharing their thoughts on what well-being meant to them.
+The breakfast included a Q&A session with each speaker sharing their thoughts on what "wellbeing" meant to them.

 McCaw said it was "feeling good and functioning well".